 This means covering up your flashy paint job and removing that new flooring (if you can’t get the landlord or new tenant to buy it from you).
 You’re also liable for any loss or damage caused to the property if you’re unable to prove that the damage cannot be attributed to the tenant.

 Another key element of renting in any country is knowing what kind of rental agreements are available.
-Pay attention, because Italy has some interesting constructions.

 The short term rental contracts are a) for tourism purposed or b) for temporary purposes.